LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 20       82.83%    91.11% Dangerous curve to the right
 42       95.35%    91.11% End of no passing by vehicles over 3.5 metric tons
 ```
-Adding extra dummy data have greatly improved the prediction for classes with fewer data points.
+Adding extra dummy data have greatly improved the prediction for classes with relatively few data points.

-### Test a Model on New Images
+## Test a Model on New Images

-#### Five German traffic signs found on the web
+### Five German traffic signs found on the web

 Here are five German traffic signs that I found on the web: